ohayon/OWUProximityManager/README.md

 ## Usage

-First, create three UUID's using something like `uuidgen` for `OWUProximityManagerDefines.h`
+First, create three UUID's using something like `uuidgen` for `OWUProximityManagerConstants.h`

 OWUProximityManager can be configured as a Client or Server.
 To get things started as either, just call `[[OWUProximityManager shared] startupClientWithDelegate:delegate]` or `[[OWUProximityManager shared] startupServerWithDelegate:delegate]` and implement either or both of `OWUProximityClientDelegate` and `OWUProximityServerDelegate` to be notified of proximity events.